wyattowalsh/datascope/PRD.md

   - TextAlignLeft/Minus for format/minify
   - Gear for settings
   - ArrowsOut/ArrowsIn/ArrowsClockwise for zoom controls
+  - Download for export functionality
+  - Toolbox for advanced tools panel
+  - BracketsAngle for schema generation
+  - ClipboardText for data transformation
+  - GitDiff for data comparison
+  - Play for running transformations
+  - Check/X for diff indicators

 - **Spacing**:
   - Consistent Tailwind spacing with breathing room: gap-8 for major sections, gap-6 for panels, gap-4 for related groups, gap-3 for options, gap-2 for tight elements